stoplightio/json-ref-resolver/README.md

       }
     },

-    // this reader will be invoked for refs with the file protocol
+    // this resolver will be invoked for refs with the file protocol
     file: {
-      async read(ref: uri.URI) {
+      async resolve(ref: uri.URI) {
         return fs.read(String(ref));
       }
     }